sp18-sunnydhaka/mern-fronted/README.md

 - With style attribut we can add backgrond color by using background-color, color to change the text colors, font-family for text family, ont size for text size, text-allign for alignment of text.

+- For seo optimization it is good to add alt for images and mutiple sorces of videos can be added and message if none of source provided works

 | Tag        | Description                 |
 |------------|-----------------------------|